 Eric joined Coady in 2016 and has rich experience in project development and management, monitoring and evaluation, and research.
-As a “data-nerd” he enjoys exploring how participatory quantitative and qualitative MEL methods can transform power and agency to empower people, organizations and partners.
+He enjoys exploring how participatory quantitative and qualitative MEL methods can transform power and agency to empower people, organizations and partners.
 He is strongly committed to learning with others in a collaborative fashion.
 In practice, this means taking a holistic approach to working across departments and programs to ensure purposeful systems that meet internal and external needs.
 As Coady’s Manager of Monitoring, Evaluation and Learning (MEL) from 2018-2020, Eric led the design and implementation of Coady’s MEL strategy, processes, and tools across its programs, facilitated MEL sessions for partners and in courses, and conducted research on Coady’s programs.

 Prior to joining Coady, Eric worked with Genuine Progress Index Atlantic, supporting youth learning and environmental initiatives in Northern India.
 He also worked with the International Development Research Centre’s Canadian Partnerships and Fellowships and Awards programs.
 There, he carried out research on higher education programs in the global South and organizational learning in the civil society sector, as well as providing program management and monitoring and evaluation support to both programs.

 Eric holds a Master’s Degree in Political Science from Carleton University and a Bachelor in Humanities and Philosophy from Carleton University.
 Outside of work you can find Eric cycling, volunteering at Keppoch Mountain, and enjoying the outdoors.

 Smith, E. (2019).
 Enhancing partnerships and expanding opportunities: Off-campus courses.
 Coady Institute.
 (1.3 Mb pdf)